DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 ##### LLC

-*LLC* frame type determined by procedures described by *IEEE 802.2*.
+LLC frame types determined by procedures described by *IEEE 802.2*.
 There are 3 procedures:

 - LLC1 - without connection and confirmation.
 Errors are not corrected.
 Used with datagrams.
 This procedure uses *unnumbered* frames.
 - LLC2 - with connection and confirmation.
 Errors are corrected.
 This procedure uses all types of frames.
 Used in *NetBIOS*/*NetBEUI*, *LAP-D* protocols.